MVollath/Isabelle-PDDL-Grounding/Documentation/project_outline.md

 ## Code project:
 - [x] Input: PDDL (Ab+La)
-	- doesn't support: axioms, quantified formulas, effects with nested conditions and $\forall$-quantification
+	- doesn't support: axioms, $\exists,\forall$-quantified formulas, effects with nested conditions and $\forall$-quantification
+	- does add: either types, multiple inheritance, cyclic type-dependencies
-- [x] subset of PDDL used as input to grounder
+- [ ] subset of PDDL used as input to grounder
 	- MVP: no disjunctions in goal formula
 	- MVP: objects/consts must have primitive types.
 I likely won't lift this restriction.
+	- MVP: in Ab+La, action signature types aren't checked for  well-formedness.
+This complicates preconditions for type normalization.
 - [x] Running example (delivery planning problem)
 - [ ] Normalization of PDDL
 	- [x] Define normalized PDDL: no types, preconditions are conjunctions, (goal is conjunction)